 ♦ County Captain Leadership Team:

 To act as a liaison between the MRC Unit coordinator and APPROVED Southwest Virginia Medical Reserve Corps volunteers from the “Captains’” home county/city, especially during critical times of emergency response.
 To also become the lead volunteer of community events (such as Drug Take Backs, community health fairs, Diaper Drives, etc) and to build volunteer relationships with the organization as a whole.
 Read more in the County Captain Service Description.
+As of January 1, 2020, efforts are underway to identify additional County Captains for Grayson, Lee & Scott Counties and new Captains for Dickenson, Russell, Wythe, Bland, Carroll and Cities of Galax and Bristol.

 ♦ Social Media Support Team: